Skip to main content

 This disruption in cortisol and appetite hormones sets the stage for a more significant metabolic consequence involving insulin, the master regulator of blood sugar.
 Insulin’s job is to shuttle glucose from your bloodstream into your cells, where it can be used for energy.

-When are chronically high, and your diet is influenced by ghrelin-driven cravings, your body is flooded with more glucose than it can efficiently manage.
+When cortisol levels are chronically high, and your diet is influenced by ghrelin-driven cravings, your body is flooded with more glucose than it can efficiently manage.
 The pancreas responds by pumping out more and more insulin to try and clear the sugar from the blood.

 Over time, your cells become less responsive to insulin’s signals, a condition known as insulin resistance.
 This is a critical turning point in metabolic health.
 It means that despite high levels of both glucose and insulin in the blood, your cells are effectively starving for energy.